 What is Role Based Access Control (RBAC)?

-Concerning identity and access management, role-based access control (RBAC) is an oft-used term for organizations where leadership wants to manage and assign all access privileges across the network in a structured way.
+Role-Based Access Control (RBAC) is an oft-used term in Identity and Access Management for organizations whose leadership wants to manage and assign all access privileges across the network in a structured way.
 As the name implies, this structure is determined by employees’ job roles and responsibilities.
 These organizations face several pitfalls when manually assigning and revoking access rights.
-One method IT service teams might use to assign rights is creating a copy of a colleague’s account, known as “template user”.
+One method IT service teams might use to assign rights is creating a copy of a colleague’s account, known as a “template user”.
 However, this practice can be risky because new employees may be provided unwarranted access to business applications and systems.

 RBAC, at its core, is a method of access security based on a person's role within a business.
 Through RBAC, an employee's position determines the permissions they are granted and ensures that lower-level employees are not able to access sensitive information or perform high-level tasks.
-The employee’s job determines their necessary systems access.
+The employee’s job determines the necessary systems they have access to.
 RBAC enforces security by restricting employees’ access to only the resources and data necessary for their role – no additional or irrelevant information is made available.
 In this way, RBAC acts like traditional notions of “security clearance”.

 In the role-based access control, several factors determine roles, including authorization, responsibility, and job competency.
 Organizational leaders decide if someone is an end user, an administrator, or an outside third party, such as a contractor.
 In addition, access to computer resources can be limited to specific tasks, such as the ability to view, create, or modify files.